-Tucked away in the back of a Mexican grocery story and bakery, unassuming Taqueria Santa Cruz garners rave reviews from the city’s top foodies for its enormous, budget-friendly tacos and burritos, packed with authentic Mexican flavors.
+Tucked away in the back of a Mexican grocery story and bakery, unassuming Taqueria Santa Cruz (located in the back of Tienda Santa Cruz) garners rave reviews from the city’s foodies for its enormous, budget-friendly tacos and burritos, packed with authentic flavors.

 Sunny Girasole takes wood-fired eats to sizzling heights by baking its pretzels, nachos, lasagna, cinnamon rolls and (of course) pizza in a 600-degree wood-fired oven.
 Another perennial pizza favorite, the Signal Station serves hand-slung pies inside a repurposed vintage gasoline station complete with a spacious patio.

 Wake up at St. Johns Coffee Roasters, a cheery café brightened by colorful chalkboards and fragrant bouquets of fresh flowers.
 Peek through a window to see organic, fair trade beans being roasted on site in a sleek, blue, small-batch roaster.